bdnorris/DES-340/lectures/lecture10-selectors.md

 ## Attribute Selectors

-You won't use these much as a beginner, but Attribute Selectors are worth mentioning because they're really powerfull.
+You won't use these much as a beginner, but Attribute Selectors are worth mentioning because they're really powerful.

 We'll just look at one really simple example, you can dig in deeper if you'd like by reviewing the [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors)